Robin Hood: In 17th-century Percy Folio

 NB.
 The first two ballads listed here (the "Death" and "Gisborne"), although preserved in 17th-century copies, are generally agreed to preserve the substance of late medieval ballads.
 The third (the "Curtal Friar") and the fourth (the "Butcher"), also probably have late medieval origins.
-An * before a ballad's title indicates there's also a version of this ballad in the Forresters Manuscript.
+An * before a ballad's title indicates there is also a version of this ballad in the Forresters Manuscript.